articles

 First Day of Spring

-Springtime is coming, yeah!
-The first day of spring is also known as the spring equinox, watch the National Geographic video above to learn about equinoxes.
+Spring is coming - yeah!
+The first day of spring is also known as the spring equinox, watch the National Geographic video above for all the info you need to answer your kids' questions about the equinox and the science behind the changing seasons.

 creativeelixir Getty Images via Canva

-Families celebrate Nowruz by cleaning their homes and having a big feast.
-A table is usually arranged with seven items that start with the letter "s" in the Persian language - such as sprouts (sabzeh) and dried fruit (senjed).
+Traditionally, families celebrate Nowruz by cleaning their homes and enjoying a big feast.
+A table is usually arranged with seven items that start with the letter "s" in the Persian language of Farsi, such as sprouts - 'sabzeh' and dried fruit - 'senjed'.
 Each item symbolizes a principle, such as love or rebirth.
 Some people also exchange gifts or attend street festivals to ring in the new year.

 More about Nowruz: